JaGuzmanT/CarbonConcreteDB/README.md

 - **Material science**: Facilitating the study of concrete damage and the facts that might produce the carbonation phenomena.

 ## Description of files: ✍️
-The repository contains a primary data file named `CarbonConcreteData.csv`, which contains the raw data.
+The repository contains two main folders: Carbonated_samples and __Uncarbonated_samples__.

+a primary data file named `CarbonConcreteData.csv`, which contains the raw data.
 Additionally, a Jupyter notebook `DataAnalysis.ipynb` is provided for a basic analysis of the dataset.

 Please cite the following paper if you use this dataset in your research: